00anshjain/00anshjain/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [anshjain2000@gmail.com](mailto:anshjain2000@gmail.com)
-* 🧠  I'm learning Django
+* 🧠  I'm learning Apache Spark and Apache Kafka
-* 🤝  I'm open to collaborating on Django
+* 🤝  I'm open to collaborating on Data Engineering roles
 * ⚡  Interested in Cricket

 ### Skills